ScorpionResponse/kbwc_api_client/README.rst

 http://www.oclc.org/developer/services/worldcat-knowledge-base-api

 The client should support both JSON and XML format responses.
-The responses are both returned as python objects with largely the same structure for client code to use either fairly transparently.
+The responses are both returned as python objects which should have exactly the same structure